 The Technical Stuff

-Firstly let me explain botox nice and quickly, because the process in which Natox works is very similar.
+Alright, let me explain B nice and quickly, because the process in which Natox works is very similar.

 Sounds kinda gross, right?
 Well that’s because it is and it’s also a completely unnatural thing to insert into your body!
 In fact it’s not uncommon for some people to suffer paralysis in the wrong group of muscles.